podman-system-service - Run an API service

-The podman system service command creates a listening service that will answer API calls for Podman.
+The podman system service command creates a listening service that answers API calls for Podman.
 You may optionally provide an endpoint for the API in URI form.
 For example, unix:///tmp/foobar.sock or tcp://localhost:8080.
-If no endpoint is provided, defaults will be used.
+If no endpoint is provided, defaults is used.
 The default endpoint for a rootful service is unix:///run/podman/podman.sock and rootless is unix://$XDG_RUNTIME_DIR/podman/podman.sock (for example unix:///run/user/1000/podman/podman.sock)

 To access the API service inside a container:

 mount the socket as a volume

 run the container with